GLOBAL MARKETS-Shares tumble amid risk aversion; oil price, China yuan drop

 NEW YORK, Dec 11 Stock markets worldwide tumbled on Friday, Brent crude oil prices fell to seven-year lows and China's yuan currency sank on risk aversion ahead of a widely anticipated U.S. interest rate increase next week and worries over economic growth.

-The benchmark U.S. S&P 500 sank nearly 2 percent, while crude prices plunged further on a persistent global oversupply.
-The International Energy Agency said it sees the glut worsening in 2016 as demand slows and OPEC shows no signs of slowing production as it fights for market share.
+All three major U.S. indexes sank over 1.5 percent, while crude prices plunged amid global oversupply.
+The International Energy Agency said it sees the oil glut worsening in 2016 as demand slows and OPEC shows no signs of slowing production.

-Brent crude posted its biggest weekly percentage drop in over a year, while U.S. crude posted its biggest such decline in roughly a year.
+Brent crude was set for its biggest weekly percentage drop in over a year and U.S. crude was set for its biggest percentage decline in roughly a year.

-"About 10 percent of the S&P 500 is energy and commodity related, and it is a barometer for the global economy.
-When you see such a plunge, it worries investors," said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-China's yuan fell to its lowest in four and a half years on concerns over a slowdown of the world's second-biggest economy and expectations of a U.S. rate hike.
-Concerns grew that weakness in the yuan could weigh on the global economy.
+China's yuan fell to its lowest in four-and-a half years on concerns over a slowdown of the world's second-biggest economy and expectations of a U.S. rate hike.
+Concerns grew that weakness in the yuan could weigh on the global economy and on companies with strong export ties to China.

+"We have the yuan at 4-1/2 year lows and that is causing unease in China and abroad," said Jasper Lawler, market analyst at CMC, said.

 BOND PRICES, GOLD GAIN

-European shares slipped to their lowest in two months, with Europe's broad FTSEurofirst 300 index ending 2.14 percent lower at 1,397.49 and posting its biggest weekly drop in three and a half months.
+European shares slipped to their lowest in two months, with a measure of top regional shares posting its biggest weekly drop in three and a half months.
+Europe's broad FTSEurofirst 300 index ended 2.14 percent lower at 1,397.49.

-The dollar fell against the euro as concerns over weak commodity prices and the yuan's slump were unsupportive of further monetary policy tightening by the Federal Reserve beyond December's heavily anticipated rate increase.
+The dollar fell against the euro as concerns over weak commodity prices and the yuan's slump overshadowed solid U.S. retail sales data.
+Those concerns were unsupportive of further monetary policy tightening by the Fed beyond December's heavily anticipated rate increase.

+"These external macro factors could limit the scope of Fed hikes next year and that is weighing on the dollar," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

-The dollar index, which tracks the greenback versus a basket of six currencies, was last down 0.39 percent, at 97.561.
+The dollar index, which tracks the greenback versus a basket of six currencies, was last down 0.39 percent, to 97.557.

-"Most of this is driven by the sharp decline in oil prices given that there's no major change in Fed expectations," said Cheng Chen, interest rates strategist at TD Securities in New York.
+Benchmark 10-year U.S. Treasury notes were last up 24/32 in price to yield 2.153 percent, from a yield of 2.238 percent late Thursday.
+Those yields hit 2.148 percent, their lowest in over a week, while 30-year yields hit a more than six-week low of 2.886 percent.

-U.S. 10- and 30-year yields hit 2.120 percent and 2.866 percent, respectively, marking their lowest in over six weeks.
-(Additional reporting by Dion Rabouin and Gertrude Chavez-Dreyfuss in New York and Clara Denina and Sudip Kar-Gupta in London; Editing by Bernadette Baum and James Dalgleish)
+Gold prices bounced from earlier losses.
+Spot gold was up $4.46 at $1,075.60 an ounce.
+(Additional reporting by Dion Rabouin and Gertrude Chavez-Dreyfuss in New York and Clara Denina and Sudip Kar-Gupta in London; Editing by Bernadette Baum)

 March 25 The lights are being switched off around the world at 8:30 p.m. on Saturday evening, to mark the 10th annual Earth Hour, and to draw attention to climate change.